-Amid stimulus talks, Biden signs order to help factories
+Biden more bullish on vaccines, open to 1.5M daily shot goal

 One key Republican, Sen. Susan Collins of Maine, said after Sunday’s call that “it seems premature to be considering a package of this size and scope.”
 Collins described the additional funding for vaccinations as useful while cautioning that any economic aid should be more targeted.

-Psaki said Monday that the process was designed to get feedback from lawmakers, emphasizing that the goal is bipartisan agreement and that there needs to be progress in the next several weeks.
+“This is just the process beginning,” he added.
+“No one wants to give up on their position until there’s no other alternative.”

-“In our view, this is working exactly as it should work,” Psaki said.
-“We don’t expect the final bill to look exactly the same as the first bill he proposed.”
+Monday’s order will likely take 45 days or longer to make its way through the federal bureaucracy, during which time wrangling with Congress could produce a new aid package.
+That would be a follow-up to the roughly $4 trillion previously approved to tackle the economic and medical fallout from the coronavirus.

-But Biden is trying to shape the economy without having to wait on Congress.
-His Monday order was aimed at increasing factory jobs, which have slumped by 540,000 since the pandemic began last year.
+The order was aimed at increasing factory jobs, which have slumped by 540,000 since the pandemic began last year.

 “America can’t sit on the sidelines in the race for the future,” Biden said before signing the order in the Eisenhower Executive Office Building.
 “We’re ready, despite all we’re facing.”